tlaanemaa/geo-fence/README.md

 - VPNs/proxies in allowed countries bypass geo-blocking
 - Requires `--cap-add=NET_ADMIN` and `--network=host`

-**Docker Integration**: Automatically detects and protects Docker containers via FORWARD chain.
+**Docker Integration**: Automatically detects Docker and protects containers via DOCKER-USER chain when present.
+Works on systems with or without Docker.
 No container configuration changes needed.

 **Best practice**: Use as an additional layer alongside proper cloud firewall configuration.